 - Your charges were dismissed or there was a finding of not guilty.

-- You have a first-time conviction of a nonviolent offense occurring more than 15 years ago.
+- You have a first-time conviction of a nonviolent misdemeanor offense occurring more than 5 years ago or a first-time conviction of a nonviolent felony offense occurring more than 10 years ago.

 - You have a first-time conviction of certain offenses committed before the ages of 18 or 22.

-You are NOT eligible for an Expunction if the conviction is:
+You may NOT be eligible for an Expunction if the conviction is:

-- Class A through G felony or a Class A1 misdemeanor.
+- A Class A through G felony or a Class A1 misdemeanor.

 - Offense requires sex offender registration. (refer to statute here)

-- Felony offense that involves heroin, methamphetamines, or possession with intent to sell or deliver or sell and deliver cocaine.
+- Any felony offense in Chapter 90 of the General Statutes where the offense involves, methamphetamines, heroin, or possession with intent to sell or deliver or sell and deliver cocaine.

-- Felony offense in which a commercial motor vehicle was used in the commission of the crime.
+- Any felony offense in which a commercial motor vehicle was used in the commission of the crime.